The Victor-Victrola Page

 incremental changes were indicated by the inclusion of a "C" or "D" suffix on

-changed at that time from "Victor-Victrola" to just "Victrola" (see decals
+changed at the transition from "B" to "C" from "Victor-Victrola" to just "Victrola" (see decals

 page).